Table of Contents

 alt text

-The effect of playing EIF files with frame player is shown in this video:
+The effect of playing EIF files using frame player is shown in the following video:

-This video demonstrates using frame player for dense spatial mapping on a computer.
-The left shows the Hierarchy view, the center shows the Scene view, and the right shows the Game view.
-The Game view content matches what users see on their mobile devices in the real world.
+This video demonstrates the effect of using frame player for motion dense spatial mapping on a computer.
+The left side shows the Hierarchy view, the middle shows the Scene view, and the right shows the Game view.
+The content in the Game view is the same as what the user would see in the real world on a mobile phone.

-During EIF file playback, all AR feature components in the session work normally, and scene content and interaction logic also function properly.
-This allows most development work to be done on a computer with visual feedback.
+During the playback of EIF files, all AR functionality components in the session can work normally, and the content and interaction logic in the scene can also function properly, allowing most development work to be done on a computer while visually observing the effects.

 Tip

-The effect seen when playing EIF files on a computer is basically consistent with the effect on the mobile device during recording.
+The effect seen when playing EIF files using frame player on a computer is basically consistent with the effect on the mobile phone when recording the EIF file.

 Important

-The runtime effect when playing EIF files depends on the device used for recording and the frame source selected during recording.
-Therefore, when recording EIF files, use the same or similar devices as your target device to ensure consistent playback effects.
-Also pay attention to whether motion tracking is enabled during recording.
-If motion tracking is disabled during recording, it cannot be enabled during playback, and AR features relying on motion tracking (such as dense spatial mapping and Mega) won't work as on the actual device.
+The running effect when playing EIF files in a scene is related to the device used during recording and the frame source selected on the device at that time.
+Therefore, when recording EIF files, it is recommended to use a device identical to or close to the target device for recording to ensure that the playback effect matches the effect on the target device.
+At the same time, special attention should be paid to whether the motion tracking function is enabled in the recording scene.
+If motion tracking was not enabled during recording, it cannot be enabled during playback, and AR functions that rely on motion tracking (such as dense spatial map, Mega, etc.) will not work consistently as on the device.

-By default, frame player automatically starts playing EIF files when the session starts.
-However, you must specify the EIF file path before playback using the FramePlayer.FilePathType and FramePlayer.FilePath properties.
+By default, when the session starts, the frame player automatically starts playing the EIF file.
+However, before playing, you need to specify the EIF file path.
+You can set it through the FramePlayer.FilePathType and FramePlayer.FilePath properties.

 For example: